ConnorSweeneyDev/ResourceGenerator/readme.md

 # ResourceGenerator
-This program is specifically designed as a helper to my [SimpleGameEngine](https://github.com/ConnorSweeneyDev/SimpleGameEngine), and is not intended to be portable for other projects.
+This program is specifically designed as a helper to my [SimpleGameEngine](https://github.com/ConnorSweeneyDev/SimpleGameEngine), which is Windows only, and is not intended to be portable for other projects.

 ### Usage
 `./ResourceGenerator.[exe|out] <text_postfix> <image_postfix> <resource1> <resource2> ... <resourceN> <output>`